 I think there have been several (most of all bringing up my son) but in a professional capacity I suppose that taking a leap of faith in myself to leave my job and become a mature student has been the biggest achievement.

-I am currently involved in doctoral research studying historical philosophical instruments in a design context both cataloguing and testing a collection of specific 19th century optical devices at the History of Science Museum at Oxford University.
+I am currently involved in doctoral research studying historical philosophical instruments in a design context both cataloging and testing a collection of specific nineteenth-century optical devices at the History of Science Museum at Oxford University.